-HandsOn Broward, in collaboration with Youth Environmental Alliance, has received a grant of $58,000 from the Community Foundation of Broward to implement Project ROC!, a coastal reclamation and education program.
-This grant was made possible by support from the following Community Foundation of Broward Funds: Captain Blair Albert Fund, Joseph P. and Patricia A. Moore Fund, Everett H. Metcalf, Jr. Unrestricted Fund, Steven Halmos Family Fund, and Mary N. Porter Community Impact Fund.
+HandsOn Broward, in collaboration with Youth Environmental Alliance (YEA), has received funding from the Community Foundation of Broward and the National Fish and Wildlife Federation (NFWF) to implement Project ROC!, a coastal reclamation and education program.
+Entering its fourth year of impact, this program is made possible by support from NFWF and the following Community Foundation of Broward Funds: Captain Blair Albert Fund, Joseph P. and Patricia A. Moore Fund, Dot and Keith Cobb Fund, Mary and Alex Mackenzie Community Impact Fund, and James Bell-Greenbaum Charitable Fund.

 This dynamic partnership combines Youth Environmental Alliance’s extensive coastal restoration knowledge and experience with HandsOn Broward’s proven volunteer mobilization, leadership training, and grant administration expertise.
-To further communicate the importance of environmental stewardship, HandsOn Broward and Youth Environmental Alliance also has partnered with Young At Art and the South Florida Audubon Society.
-Young At Art volunteers will participate in a beach cleanup and use the collected trash to create an educational art project to be displayed at the museum.
-The South Florida Audubon Society will educate and advocate for the project to help facilitate restoration implementation in local municipalities.
+To further communicate the importance of environmental stewardship, HandsOn Broward and Youth Environmental Alliance are also partnering with the South Florida Audubon Society to educate and advocate for the project to help facilitate restoration implementation in local municipalities.

 To learn more about Project ROC! or to register as a volunteer or a Project ROC!
 Leader, CLICK HERE or contact